- 3-4 duck breasts, about 700g/1lb 9oz in total

 The same shape, but smaller than…

-- 6 kaffir lime leaf, 3 left whole and 3 finely shredded
+- 6 kaffir lime leaves, 3 left whole and 3 finely shredded

 - 200g French bean, trimmed